Meta-nilpotent knot invariants and symplectic automorphism groups of free nilpotent groups: Proof of Proposition

 \section{Proof of Proposition \ref{llk1}}

 Here, we give a proof of Proposition \ref{llk1}.
 The proof uses the terminology developed in Sections \ref{Ss3}--\ref{93553}.
-We will often regard the complement $M \setminus K $ to be a 3-manifold obtained from $M $ by removing an open tubular neighborhood of $K$.
+We will often regard the complement $M \setminus K $ to be a 3-manifold obtained from an integral homology 3-sphere $M $ by removing an open tubular neighborhood of $K$.